Personalised care is based on ‘what matters’ to people, and their individual strengths and needs.

 The Institute will set quality standards for training in personalised care, support the development of training programmes for the current workforce, support the development of training programmes for the new roles identified within primary care networks and ensure that personalised care is represented in relevant undergraduate and post-graduate curricula.

 We are supporting our demonstrator sites to implement personalised care at scale on a local level.

 We are inviting teams to work with us to deliver and evidence the impact of personalised care in their service or pathway area.
 Find out more about getting involved.

-- Engaging with the practitioners via their national professional bodies (and beyond) to embed personalised care in pre and post registration professional development as well as other training and other engagement activities;
+We are engaging with the practitioners via their national professional bodies to embed personalised care in pre and post registration professional development as well as other professional development activities.

 We’ve also worked with partners to produce a specific personalised care training programmes to develop knowledge and skills in the workplace, such as Person-Centred Approaches Core Skills Education and Training Framework.
 This framework was developed alongside health and social care experts and with people with lived experience.
 It describes the skills knowledge and behaviours required to practice in a person centred way.

 Learn more about the Patient Activation Measure and Supported Self-Management

 We are running a series of training sessions on Patient Activation Measure (PAM) and Supported Self-Management (SSM).
 Attendees will learn how to successfully implement and scale up use of the PAM to tailor supported self-management approaches.
 Find out more.